vishnuvarshan007/Fruit-Color-Detection/README.md

 (Any other class supported by the YOLOv8 model will also be detected.)

-📥 requirements.txt
-txt
-Copy
-Edit
-ultralytics
-opencv-python
-flask
-flask-socketio
-flask-cors
-numpy
-reportlab
-Install all using:

-bash
-Copy
-Edit
-pip install -r requirements.txt
-🔮 Future Improvements
-Add more color detection granularity (e.g., Brown, Purple)

-Train a custom YOLOv8 model with more fruit varieties

-Add drag-and-drop UI

-Save user session results to DB

-Deploy to HuggingFace or Render
+---

 📸 Demo Screenshots
 (Add your screenshots here once the app is running)

 📜 License
-This project is under the MIT License.
+This project is under the GPL 3.0 License.

 🙌 Acknowledgements
 Ultralytics YOLOv8